mark-balazs/Parse/README.md

 Create an application to parse .csv files into .json files.
 * Firstly, the application will be running from command line, make sure to set shortcuts and aliases;
 * The app should be able to handle files as arguments;
-* Make it user-friendly with shortcuts;
+* Make it is user-friendly with shortcuts;
-* Make it possible to pass data from keyboard;
+* Make it is possible to pass data from keyboard;

 Usage:
 =====